 astro-photography by David Malin, discoverer and namesake of two galaxies.
 It was made possible with generous and forward-looking sponsorship from the National Academies Forum and The Royal Society of New South Wales, and various other distinguished organisations.
 NB. - Harmonious Revolutions was conceived independently of Tafelmusik's similarly-named and rather different "Galileo Project", and our debut performance occurred on March 4th 2009.

-From 2008 Andrew tutored in historic Lute performance at the Sydney Conservatorium of Music.
+From 2016, Andrew teaches lute and early plucked strings at the Early Music Studio, Victorian College of the Arts / Melbourne Conservatorium of Music faculty of Melbourne University, Australia's premier institution for early music studies.
 He is in great demand as an independent private tutor and ensemble workshop organiser, with pupils from far afield.